 The trail also connects to the Topanga State Park via the Backbone Trail System, if you are looking for a longer jaunt.
 The Backbone Trail System extends over 60 miles across the length of the Santa Monica Mountains; from Will Rogers Historic Park to Point Mugu State Park.

 Aside from the roster of activities mentioned in this overview, the park has other special events.
 For example in August, there are screenings of classic Will Rogers films under the stars.
-There are also art shows, music events featuring music of Rogers’ era and exciting western events.
+There are also art shows, music events featuring the music of Rogers’ era and exciting western events.

 If you want to extend your visit in the Pacific Palisades/Malibu area you can also add in a visit to another nearby state park, such as Topanga State Park, Malibu Creek State Park or Malibu Lagoon State Beach and Adamson House.Will Rogers State Historic Park is open daily, including holidays, 8 AM to sunset.
 House tours are offered every day, except holidays.
 Current hours for house tours are Thursday and Friday at 11 AM, 1 PM, and 2 PM.